sibyllinesoft/rave/README.md

 Need to front the stack with Google OAuth instead of GitLab?
 Follow `docs/how-to/oauth-google.md` for the Google Console steps, SOPS secret layout, and the new `--idp-*` flags available on `rave vm build-image` and `rave vm create`.
+Prefer running Authentik (now baked into every image) as your IdP while keeping Pomerium optional?
+See `docs/how-to/authentik.md` for the required secrets, default routes, and how to use `RAVE_DISABLE_POMERIUM` when you want Traefik/Authentik to front the stack directly.
+Want GitLab to skip the first-boot migrations?
+Capture a schema dump once and reuse it via `services.rave.gitlab.databaseSeedFile` (see `docs/how-to/gitlab-schema-seed.md`).

 ### End-to-End Smoke Test
 ```bash